This story was originally published and last updated .

 Just open Google Photos, open the side menu (at the top-left) and select 'Free up space.'
 Super easy!

-There are certainly more powerful tools, like SD Maid, but Files by Google strikes a nice balance between utility and ease-of-use.
+There are certainly more powerful tools, like SD Maid, which is great for power users and people who want to get a more technical readout on just where their storage is being used.
+But Files by Google strikes a nice balance between utility and ease-of-use, and it's unlikely to get rid of anything truly important on your phone.
 You can download Files by Google from the Play Store below.

 Many Android phones (the main exception being Google's Pixel line) have a microSD card slot, which can be used to store photos, videos, apps, and other data.
 If your phone is running a recent version of Android, you can use a feature called Adoptable Storage to turn the SD card into an extension of the phone's internal storage, so you don't have to manually move apps and data to the SD card (Android handles it for you).
 However, this feature is disabled on some devices — it wasn't present on Samsung Galaxy phones until Android 9 Pie.

 Regardless of what option you go with, you should buy a microSD card with the A2 rating, so you get the best possible performance (the 'A' stands for apps).
 We recommend SanDisk's Extreme Pro cards.
 As we've covered in detail, even the fastest microSD cards are slower than the internal storage used by modern phones and tablets, so you should only do this if you really need lots of space.